-The Milwaukee Bucks are back in the playoffs, ready to earn another set of NBA championship rings and hang another banner from the rafters.
-Starting with a first-round spat against the rivals from down the road, the Chicago Bulls, there will be dunks, there will be drama ... and there will be drinks.
+The Milwaukee Bucks are back in action, equipped with a brand new superstar and ready to earn another set of NBA championship rings and hang another banner from the rafters.
+Over the next several months, there will be dunks, there will be drama ... and there will be drinks.

-Yes, no matter if you're celebrating the latest jaw-dropping Giannis highlight or a clutch Khris Middleton three, Deer District has plenty of slam-dunk spots to snag a swig.
-Here's our guide to the area – ranging from the Brewery District to the former Old World Third Street drag to one of the newest (and biggest) names in the local dining scene.
+No matter if you're celebrating the latest jaw-dropping Giannis highlight or clutch Dame Lillard three, or preparing to sing along with some of the biggest concerts of the year, Deer District and the surrounding streets have plenty of slam-dunk spots to snag a swig.
+Here's our guide to the area and beyond – ranging from the Brewery District to the former Old World Third Street drag to some of the newest (and biggest) names in the local dining scene.

 3rd Street Market Hall

 275 W Wisconsin Ave Suite 100, (414) 249-5062

 3rd Street Market Hall is a first-rate place to grab a bite and brew just a short walk away from Deer District.
 No matter what you're craving, the new food hall almost certainly has it on the menu thanks to its hefty lineup of vendors – which runs the gamut from memorable burgers and frozen custard to wings, Venezuelan arepas, ramen and tacos.
 Plus, as implied by showing up on this guide, there's a bar complete with tasty brews and TVs to watch the big game in one of the biggest developments to come this side of Downtown in a while.

 910 W. Juneau Ave., (414) 939-8592